legal resources necessary to hold negligent facilities accountable.

-If you suspect that a nursing home patient is being abused, the first step you should take is to report your concerns to the state survey and certification agency at 800-624-8404 or 855-444-3911 (toll-free).
-You can also go to their website.
+If you suspect that a nursing home patient is being abused, the first step you should take is to report your concerns to the state survey and certification agency at 800-624-8404 or 855-444-3911 (toll-free) or go to its website.

 In Colorado, certain laws protect elderly residents against neglect and abuse in nursing facilities.
 These laws include The Colorado Crime Against an At-Risk Adult Act, the Colorado Patient Safety Act, and the Nursing Home Care Act.

-The Colorado Patient Safety Act makes it a crime for any person employed by or volunteers at a public or private health care facility to engage in certain behaviors that put patients' safety at risk.
-The law prohibits behavior ranging from engaging in sexual contact with a patient to threatening them, stealing from them, or neglecting their medical needs.
+The Colorado Patient Safety Act makes it a crime for any person who is employed by, or volunteers at a public or private health care facility to engage in certain behaviors that put patients' safety at risk.
+The law prohibits behavior ranging from engaging in sexual contact with a patient, to threatening them, stealing from them, or neglecting their medical needs.

 Every nursing home is required to have a whistleblower policy detailing how employees may report violations of the Nursing Home Care Act without fear of retaliation or discrimination.

-The Federal False Claims Act (FCA) punishes anyone who knowingly defrauds the United States government by seeking payment from Medicare or Medicaid for claimed goods and services stolen or not provided as claimed.
+The Federal False Claims Act (FCA) punishes anyone who knowingly defrauds the United States government by seeking payment from Medicare or Medicaid for claimed goods and services that were stolen, or not provided as claimed.

 The law applies to any person or entity with knowledge of the false claims being submitted.
-This provision includes employees of nursing homes, medical providers, patients who a facility's misconduct has harmed, and even family members.
+This provision includes employees of nursing homes, medical providers, patients who have been harmed by a facility's misconduct, and even family members.

-If a nursing home patient is harmed due to neglect or abuse, that could be considered false claims and therefore subject to reporting under the FCA.
+If a nursing home patient dies as a result of neglect or abuse, that death could be considered false claims and therefore subject to reporting under the FCA.

 False claims can include:

 The damages associated with each false claim act upon the United States government $5,500 to $11,000.
-It could include repayment of three times the actual damages or $10,000 per violation, whichever is greater.
+This could include repayment of three times the actual damages or $10,000 per violation, whichever is greater.

 In addition, a person who violates the FCA may be fined up to $11,000 for each false claim and imprisoned for up to 5 years.
 In cases where a violation results in a loss to the government of more than $100 million, an individual may be fined or even imprisoned for up to 10 years.